telerik/kendo-ui-core/docs/aspnet-mvc/helpers/spreadsheet/spreadsheet-processing.md

 {
     var document = workbook.ToDocument();

-    //Continue with the DPL API as usual. var worksheet = document.ActiveWorksheet;
+    //Continue with the TDP API as usual. var worksheet = document.ActiveWorksheet;
     var A1Cell = new CellIndex(0, 0);
     var B2Cell = new CellIndex(1, 1);